vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 open door to all classes and creeds.
 Drink he abhored, also sexual vice.
 He wished our reformers to actively combat these evils by strenuous propaganda.
-Reform he wanted, but genuine reform and not apish imita- tion of Western life and manners.
+Reform he wanted, but genuine reform and not apish imita###tion of Western life and manners.

 TILAK AND SOCIAL REtCRM 49

 His ideal of a Social Reformer was a Buddha, a Kabir or a Tukaram.
-The leader of the Social Reform move- ment must essentially be a man of peace.
-He must be a lover of Indian civilisation and culture and must pro- ceed to reform society with due respect for the tradi- tions of the society itself.
+The leader of the Social Reform move###ment must essentially be a man of peace.
+He must be a lover of Indian civilisation and culture and must pro###ceed to reform society with due respect for the tradi###tions of the society itself.
 He must not only be of our society but must live in it.
 He must be bold enough to break those bonds that have outlived their utility ; but at the same time he must be calm enough not to harm his cause by abusive language.
-He must be a " stalwart Puritan man, battling for the right, trustful but not elated, serious but not de- jected."
-He should make his way through mis- understandings, opposition and persecution by sheer force of truth, love and courage.
+He must be a " stalwart Puritan man, battling for the right, trustful but not elated, serious but not de###jected."
+He should make his way through mis###understandings, opposition and persecution by sheer force of truth, love and courage.

 But the Social Reform movement of Mr. Tilak's